HL7/fhir-project-mhealth/ig-data/input/pagecontent/01_introduction.md

 Mobile Computing Device
-: Mobile computing devices are designed to be easily carried around (i.e., either worn or carried in an possibly over-sized pocket), can perform general purpose computing on behalf of a user, contain sensors that measure data about a user, and can connect wirelessly to a network (e.g., via WiFi, Cellular, Bluetooth or other technology).
-The principle form of input for a mobile device is generally a touch screen.
+: Mobile computing devices are designed to be easily carried around (i.e., either worn or carried in a possibly over-sized pocket), can perform general purpose computing on behalf of a user, contain sensors that measure data about a user, and can connect wirelessly to a network (e.g., via WiFi, Cellular, Bluetooth or other technology).
+The principal form of input for a mobile device is generally a touch screen.
 These include devices such as a smart watch, smart phone or tablet computer.
 Laptop computers (even 2-in-1 units) are not considered in this guide to be a mobile computing device.
-While "mobile" in the general sense, they aren't the kind of thing that you can fit into an over-sized pocket easily and usually rely on external keyboard input for certain tasks.
+While "mobile" in the general sense, they cannot fit into an over-sized pocket easily and usually rely on external keyboard input for certain tasks.

 Mobile Device
 : Mobile Devices include sensors that measure data about a user or their environment and can connect to mobile (or other) computing devices.
-Mobile computing devices are considered to be mobile devices.
+Mobile computing devices are considered mobile devices.

 Mobile Health
-: Mobile Health is often used as an adjective to describe devices, applications, data repositories and other systems used with mobile computing devices such as a smart watch, smart phone, or tablet or wireless networks (WiFi, Cellular, Bluetooth or other).
+: Mobile Health (mHealth) is often used as an adjective to describe devices, applications, data repositories and other systems used with mobile computing devices such as a smart watch, smart phone, or tablet and wireless networks (WiFi, Cellular, Bluetooth or other).

 Regulated Health Device
 : A regulated device is one which is subject to some form of regulatory health authority (e.g., in the US, the Food and Drug Administration (FDA)).
-Devices may also be subject to other regulation (e.g., if they contain a radio transmitter, they may be regulated by the FCC, they may be regulated by by authorities such as UL or CE), but in the context of this guide, the term specifically addresses devices regulated by health authorities.
+Devices may also be subject to other regulation (e.g., if they contain a radio transmitter, they may be regulated by the FCC, they may be regulated by authorities such as UL or CE), but in the context of this guide, the term specifically addresses devices regulated by health authorities.

 Software
-: Software is a collection computing instructions which tells a computing system how to operate to perform some function.
+: Software is a collection of computing instructions which tells a computing system how to operate to perform some function.
 An application is a collection of software components.
 This guide makes NO distinction between software and firmware (basically read-only or unmodifiable software included in many computing devices).
 Today's computing platforms include software known as a Basic Input Output System (BIOS) that in prior years was not designed to be replaced or altered by the end-user.
-Most systems today now use some form of non-volatile memory to store this software, which was previously known as "firmware" because it couldn't be easily changed (it still can't be easily changed, but that's another story).
+Most systems today use some form of non-volatile memory to store this software, which was previously known as "firmware" because it couldn't be easily changed (Note: It still can't be easily changed, but that's another story).

 SUT